psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > "About this time [1658] I went to visit some young men ... two or three of them were convinced ...
 When we came to the number of four... we determined to meet upon a hill in a common as near as we could, for the convenience of each other. ...
 There we met in silence, to the wonder of the country. ...
 We were not free to go into any neighbour's enclosures, for they were so blind, dark, and ignorant that they looked upon us as witches, and would go away from us, some crossing themselves with their hands about their foreheads and faces."

-At this point, Owens resurfaces and ponders why there is a dearth of Welsh literature that might be expected to describe Welsh traditions:
+At this point, Owen resurfaces and ponders why there is a dearth of Welsh literature that might be expected to describe Welsh traditions:

 > It is only within the last hundred years or so that, broadly speaking, there has been any demand for non-devotional Welsh literature, for it is only within that period that Welshmen who could not read English have been able to read at all.
 It is rather difficult, therefore, to find any eighteenth century Welsh accounts of Welsh customs.
 Even during the first half of this century, such reading was looked upon by rigid Methodists as profane, and on the same level as whistling on Sundays or singing *maswedd* (a term applied to all non-spiritual songs, such as the "Men of Harlech" and "Dafydd y Garreg Wen.")
 And so, almost down to our own day, vernacular accounts of native customs are not common, and when met with they generally turn out to be simply translations from English.
 The only Welsh account, for instance, of Welsh funerals which Mr. Hartland did not find in my letter to Prof. Rhys—I mean his extract from *Cymru Fu*— has been translated from the Rev. John Evans's *Tour in North Wales* (1804).
 >